Neogoma/stardust-SDK-doc/navigation.md

 ### Note
 You can put a target anywhere you want but be aware that if you do not put your target on a navigable area the pathfinding algorithm can't guarantee the correct result of your navigation.
-If you want to make an area navigable just your map.
+If you want to make an area navigable just update your map or use the composite function if you have the tiers.